Grading System

 Incomplete (I) Grades

-An incomplete (I) grade indicates that the student did not complete the requirements for the class by the end of the grading period for that semester.
+An incomplete (I) grade indicates that the student did not complete the requirements for a class by the end of the grading period for that semester.
 Requests for incomplete grades must be initiated by the student and only when, for reasons beyond their control, the student is unable to complete the class requirements within the semester of enrollment.
-A substantial amount of work must have been satisfactorily completed before approval for such an incomplete grade is given.
+At least two-thirds of coursework must have been satisfactorily completed (with a passing grade) before an incomplete grade is considered or approved by an instructor.

-If an instructor grants a request for an incomplete, the instructor sets the conditions under which the coursework can be completed and the time limit for its completion or if the class should be retaken.
+If an instructor grants a request for an incomplete grade, the instructor sets the conditions under which the coursework can be completed and the time limit for its completion (up to one year).
 Incomplete grades, along with a last date of attendance (for financial aid purposes) must be submitted by the grading deadline of the term.
+The requirements and deadlines to resolve the incomplete grade must also be recorded in an Incomplete Grade Agreement form.

-If the student does not complete the class requirements within one year from the end of the semester in which the Incomplete was assigned, the I grade is converted to a failing (F) grade.
+If the student does not complete the class requirements within one year from the end of the semester in which the incomplete grade was assigned, it is converted to a failing (F) grade, regardless of whether the student re-enrolls in the same course within that time period (See Grade Replacement Policy).

-For graduating students, I grades assigned in courses required for a degree must be resolved before degrees may be posted.
-Unresolved I grades in required coursework will result in graduation being postponed.
-Students must reapply for graduation in a subsequent term.
-I grades assigned in courses not required for their degree must be resolved no later than the grading deadline of the term of graduation.
-If left unresolved, I grades become permanent and subsequent grade changes are not honored.
+For graduating students, incomplete grades assigned in courses required for a degree must be resolved before degrees may be posted.
+Unresolved incomplete grades in required coursework will result in graduation being postponed to a later degree conferral date.
+In such cases, students must reapply for graduation in a subsequent term.
+Degrees will not be conferred retroactively to the term in which the incomplete grade was originally assigned.
+If incomplete grades assigned in courses not required for a degree are not resolved by the grading deadline of the term of graduation, the incomplete grades become permanent and subsequent grade changes are not honored.

 Not Reported (NR) and In Progress (IP)